Computing Systemic Risk Measures with Graph Neural Networks: Numerical experiments

-\paragraph{Models} We utilise various neural network models to learn a distribution $\varphi^\theta$ of the fixed bailout capital (see Section \ref{chapter:comp_theory}) and compare their performance to non-parametric benchmarks, i.e.\ models without the necessity to train parameters.
+\paragraph{Models} We utilise various neural network models to learn a distribution $\varphi^\theta$ of the fixed bailout capital (see Section \ref{chapter:comp_theory}), and compare their performance to non-parametric benchmarks, i.e., models that do not require training parameters.
 All models generate a score for each node.
-We use softmax activation to transform these scores into a distribution. \begin{itemize}[wide] \item\textbf{GNN:} A graph neural network with five SAGEConv layers of message passing.
-The 10 dimensional initial state of each node consists of assets, incoming liabilities, outgoing liabilities and 7 zeros.
+We use softmax activation to transform these scores into a distribution. \begin{itemize}[wide] \item \textbf{None:} We assume that there is no bailout capital to be distributed.
+This strategy illustrates the risk of the financial network without any intervention. \item\textbf{GNN:} A graph neural network with five SAGEConv layers of message passing.
+The 10-dimensional initial state of each node consists of assets, incoming liabilities, outgoing liabilities and seven zeros.
 We use the sigmoid activation function between layers.
-The hidden states are of dimension 10 and the output layer yields a single score for each node. \item\textbf{PENN:} We apply a PENN with single layer neural networks $\hat \varphi, \hat \alpha$ that produce 10 dimensional representations and a three layer neural network $\hat \rho$ with hidden states of dimension 10 producing a score.
-For each node the initial node features consist of assets, incoming liabilities and outgoing liabilities.
-For the performance it did not matter whether we include node IDs or not. \item\textbf{XPENN:} This model is the extended version of the PENN.
-We used the same neural networks for $\hat \varphi, \hat \alpha, \hat \rho.$ Additionally $\hat \psi$ is a two layer neural network of width 10 that provides a neighborhood signal for each node. \item\textbf{FNN:} This model is a feedforward neural network with three fully connected layers of width 100 and sigmoid activation function.
-As input it takes a concatenated vector of assets, incoming and outgoing liabilities of all 100 nodes and as output we obtain a score vector of the 100 nodes.
+The hidden states are of dimension 10 and the output layer yields a single score for each node. \item\textbf{PENN:} We apply a PENN with single-layer neural networks $\hat \varphi$, $\hat \alpha$, that produce 10-dimensional representations, and a three-layer neural network $\hat \rho$, with hidden states of dimension 20 producing a score, and ReLU activation.
+For each node, the initial node features consist of assets, incoming liabilities, and outgoing liabilities.
+For the performance it did not matter, whether we included node IDs or not. \item\textbf{XPENN:} This model is the extended version of the PENN.
+We use the same neural networks for $\hat \varphi$, $\hat \alpha$, and $\hat \rho$.
+Additionally, $\hat \psi$ is a two-layer neural network of width 10 and ReLU activation, that provides a 10-dimensional neighbourhood signal for each node. \item\textbf{FNN:} This model is a feedforward neural network with three fully connected layers of width 100, and ReLU activation function.
+As input, it takes a concatenated vector of assets, incoming and outgoing liabilities of all 100 nodes.
+The output is a score vector of the 100 nodes.